quillaur/apprendre_python/data_science/computer_vision/object_detection/README.md

 # Credits
-This description and plan has been made by a series of prompts using [Open AI ChatGTP](https://chat.openai.com/).
+This page has been made with the help of [Open AI ChatGTP](https://chat.openai.com/).